scikit-hep/pyhepmc/README.md

 in general not work out-of-the-box.
 Instead you will get intimidating error messages, which are difficult to decipher.

-*pyhepmc-ng is actively developed*
+**pyhepmc-ng is actively developed and maintained**

 The last release of pyhepmc was May 2013.

+**pyhepmc-ng is unit tested**

+Everything in pyhepmc-ng is unit tested.
+A few bugs were already found in HepMC3 in this way, notably in the `HEPEVT_Wrapper` class.

-*pyhepmc-ng supports Pythonic code*
+**pyhepmc-ng supports Pythonic code**

 pyhepmc-ng is not a blind mapping of C++ code to Python.
 It uses Python idioms where it is appropriate.